-A standardised Record Sheet was designed, based on the Heritage Council's guidelines for surveying heritage boats by Mac Cárthaigh, Becker & Kearon4 as required by the project terms of reference.
+A standardised Record Sheet was designed, based on the Heritage Council's guidelines for surveying heritage boats by Mac Cárthaigh, Becker & Kearon3 as required by the project's terms of reference.

 The survey database was created in Microsoft Access.
-Samples of standard forms for editing and viewing records from the database are at Appendix II.
+Samples of standard forms for adding and editing/viewing records from the database are at Appendix II.
+A number of standardised reports were designed enabling the listing of boats by name, type, or location.
+These are available in a menu upon opening the database.